edennis-bot/podcast/EPISODE-00-Introduction/README.md

 13. People are claiming that we need our AI to be explainable, autidable and transparent, if they're going to making increasingly impactful decisions - what does this mean, and why is it so difficult?

 14. As AI's used more and more across society, who's responsible for the decisions they're making?
 Is it the people who write the algorithms, or the people who train them?

+15. Why are people scared about AI going wrong, or turning on us?

+16. What do you hope is the next step, or milestone, for the use of AI in data science?
+How is the Turing working towards that goal?